nodejs/wiki-archive/Installation.md

     export PATH=$PATH:/opt/node/bin

-If you have SpiderMonkey installed, you may have some some conflicting includes.
+If you have SpiderMonkey installed, you may have some conflicting includes.
 Set `CXXFLAGS="-I./deps/v8/src"` before building to prioritize the v8 files over SpiderMonkey's.

 ## Windows